 - Diversity & Inclusion: How do we promote, support, and nurture a culture of inclusivity for diverse families?

-- Wellness: How do we advance programming that promotes emotional, intellectual, physical, environmental, social, occupational, and social wellness?
+- Wellness: How do we advance programming that promotes emotional, intellectual, physical, environmental, social, occupational, and spiritual wellness?

 - Programming: How do we accomplish the above initiatives recognizing the practical limits of time and space?